Rishthegreat/Notes/School/WW2.md

 	- September - Shoot on Sight
 		- Even if the Germans do not fire first, US ships can fire on German ships

+- **Japanese Expansion**
+	- When Japan takes over
+	- Summer of 1940, Japan attacks